-- Notify all Certification Authorities with whom it is cross-certified. - Notify the RA. - Notify the public at large through several channels that include: - o A message on the CA web site. o A press release to the Belgian media. o newspapers.
-List the certificate of the "Citizen
+- Notify all Certification Authorities with whom it is cross-certified. - · Notify the RA. - Notify the public at large through several channels that include: - o A message on the CA web site. o A press release to the Belgian media. - o Advertisements in the major Belgian newspapers. - List the certificate of the "Citizen CA" in CRLs and delta CRLs. - Update the certificate status in the Web interface service. - Revoke all certificates, signed with the revoked certificate.